edakturk14/fuel-dapp-template/blog.md

-# Modular Blockchains & Building on Fuel
+# Modular Blockchains & Getting started w/Fuel

 TL;DR:
 - Modular Blockchains present a new architectural design by decoupling the core functions of blockchains.
 This creates a new design where each layer can specialize for the function they provide.